GregValiant/GV-PostProcessors/prusa-orca-bambu scripts/README.md

 For multiple post-processors the "Post-processing scripts" textbox would look something like this...

 *<path\python.exe><1space><path\post-processor file name><;>*
 Github is shortening this but each "path + post processor" should be on a single line.
+(It will look odd in the short textboxes of Orca and Bambu.)
 "C:\Users\PathToPython\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_AddLayerNumbers.py";
 "C:\Users\PathToPython\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_SearchAndReplace.py";
 "C:\Users\PathToPython\Python313\python.exe" "C:\Users\grego\Documents\PrusaScripts\GregValiants_AdvancedFanControl.py";